 This working group covers all topics relevant to competition with a view to improving the regulatory environment.
 The working group engages in developing strategies and shaping the overall positioning of the association.
 This is reflected in its legislation, policy measures and regulatory procedures both in Germany and increasingly also at European level.

 - bi-weekly telephone conferences

 The working group has the objective to optimise the parameters of a business case through different action policies.
 The work aims at creating an information brochure for financial institutions, marketing concepts, cost analyses and a market monitoring.
 Besides, the group provides its members with the opportunity to exchange relevant information and experience.

 Working Group Technology

-The working group offers the ideal platform for exchange between industry and manufacturers, dealing with both technical details and technological innovations.
-The working group is further enhanced by the competence of the BREKO Technical Advisory Board.
-The Advisory Board is composed of experts from the telecommunications industry and advises the BREKO Executive Board based on its many years of professional expertise.
+The working group is the ideal platform for exchange between industry and manufacturers, on technical details and technological innovations.
+The BREKO Technical Advisory Board provides the working group with further competences.
+The Advisory Board is composed of experts from the telecommunications industry and advises the BREKO Executive Board, based upon many years of professional expertise.

 Currently, there are the following project groups: